 As recreational resources, wetlands contribute to the economy of Columbia County.
 They provide habitat for the waterfowl, fish, and wildlife populations which attract numerous recreational users to the area each year.
 Because of the County's proximity to the Portland Metropolitan area and Longview, the recreational value of these sites will likely increase in the future.
 Already some wetlands in the County have been leased to private hunting clubs for significant sums of money and have become a secondary source of income for landowners.
 The value of such wetlands may increase and help diversify the economy in Columbia County's future.
-By regulating activities within wetland areas, the County can protect these resources for future use.
+By regulating activities within locally-defined riparian corridors, the County can protect some of these resources for future use.
+As documented in the 2023 ESEE Analysis, wetlands outside of defined riparian corridors will not receive local protection but are provided a reasonable level of protection by state and federal agencies.

 Measures protecting wetlands could have a negative impact on the County if they stopped the development of income-generating land use activities.
 Not only could measures hinder property owners from reaping the benefits of their land, but potential tax revenue and employment opportunities could be lost to the community.
-However, most of the wetlands located in the path of industrial, residential, or agricultural expansion have been filled, drained, and developed in years past.
-Remaining wetland characteristics in these areas are located along sloughs, rivers, and their associated riparian areas and will be protected under the Riparian Overlay Zone.
-Landowners in Columbia County should not suffer severe economic hardship because of adopted regulations which protect wetland areas.
-Remaining wetlands are generally located in rural areas where little pressure exists for development.
+However, some wetlands located in the path of industrial, residential, or agricultural expansion have been filled, drained, and developed in years past.
+Wetlands within the riparian corridors of fish-bearing sloughs, rivers, will be protected under the Riparian Corridor Overlay Zone.
+Landowners in Columbia County could suffer severe economic hardship because of adopted regulations which protect wetland areas.
+Remaining wetlands are generally located in rural areas where pressure often exists for development.

-Regulations imposed around wetland resources will be recreationally beneficial to the County.
-They will protect a population of wildlife enjoyed by County residents and visitors.
-However, regulations imposed to wetlands could cause negative consequences for County residents if they prohibit the development of personal property for personal benefit.
+Regulations imposed around wetland resources could be recreationally beneficial to the County.
+They would protect a population of wildlife enjoyed by County residents and visitors.
+However, regulations imposed to wetlands could have negative consequences for County residents if they prohibit the development of personal property for personal benefit.

-Protecting the quality of significant wetlands in Columbia County through regulation will have positive environmental consequences.
-Not only will such regulation ensure the availability of quality habitat, but it will protect other functions of the wetland ecosystem as well.
+Protecting the quality of SWI wetlands in Columbia County through regulation would have positive environmental consequences.
+Not only will such regulation ensure the availability of quality wildlife habitat, but it will protect other functions of the wetland ecosystem.
 These sites act as areas for aquifer recharge and provide natural flood control by storing waters during winter months and releasing them in the summer when they are needed.
 Loss of wetlands, through industrial or other land use expansion, would have negative environmental consequences.
 Their activities would destroy vegetation and water quality now supporting waterfowl, fish, and many small animals.
+However, state and federal regulations substantially mitigate most of these concerns.

-The regulation of development within and around wetlands will save energy resources in the County.
+The regulation of development within and around wetlands could save energy resources in the County.
 Energy resources, which may have been used to fill, drain, transport materials, or otherwise develop wetlands, can be used more cost-effectively in other areas of the County.
+On the other hand, rural industrial and commercial sites with wetlands provide local job opportunities for rural residents, which could reduce vehicle miles traveled and related energy costs.

-7. FINDINGS: [Amended by Ordinance No. 2003 - 5, eff.
+7. FINDINGS AND PROTECTION PROGRAM: [Amended by Ordinance No. 2003 - 5, eff.
 December 15, 2003].